cristianastan2/AOES-CLIM670-CCPP-SCM-Quickstart/_episodes/03-Running-CCPP-SCM.md

 ~~~
 {: .language-bash}

-A NetCDF output file is generated in an output directory located in the RUN_DIR.
+A NetCDF output file is generated in a directory located in the RUN_DIR.

 ~~~
 $ cd /scratch/cstan/clim670/ccpp-scm-6.0/output_bomex_SCM_GFS_v16